vassdoki/opencv-darts/README.md

 I'll provide a detailed description of how to setup the board, webcams, led strip lights and the software.

-You may see the current status of the project here: https://youtu.be/oBwwNzYzmf8
+You may see the current status of the project here: https://www.youtube.com/channel/UCJ4G7xQRHF6RL3PTgsYAe1w/videos

-## Warning

-This software is under heavy development.
-It is not ready for anything yet.

 ## Build the cabinet